FreeTrav/psPILOT/psPILOT.md

 #### P: Problem (alternatively, Parameters)

-`P: «text»`

-`«text»` is treated as a comment.

 The Standard suggests that this statement be used to define program sections ("problems") and to set parameters for the section.
 It also permits the use of `@P` as the target of a `J:`, meaning "jump to the next problem (`P:` statement)".

-At present, the only use of `P:` in a psPILOT program is to allow the use of `@P` in `J:` statements.
+ `P: «text»`

+`«text»` is optional, and treated as a comment, except for the following control sequences:

+`W«number»` is a 'width control', which sets the width for word-wrapping in `T`, `Y`, and `N` statements.
+This control sequence should be separated by anything defined in regular expressions as a word boundary (technical note: the regexp used to find this is `\bw\d+\b`).
+Until the next `W` control sequence is encountered, word wrap in `T`, `N`, and `Y` statements will occur at the specified value - if a `J` or `U` statement causes program execution to bypass a `P` statement with a width control, that width control does not take effect.

 #### W: Wait